realA10001986/VSR/README.md

 1: Not supported through HA/MQTT [_INJECT_](#the-inject_x-command) command

 [Here](CheatSheet.pdf) is a cheat sheet for printing or screen-use.
-(Note that MacOS' preview application has a bug that scrambles the links in the document.
-Acrobat Reader does it correctly.)

 ### Connecting a TCD by wire